-- COMING SOON!
+- LAUNCHING SUMMER OF 2023!
 MTS EZ Access: Riders may pre-pay online for their rides with MTS EZ Access website or app.
 EZ Wallet is an account based online system that allows riders to pay for their MTS Access trips electronically.
 Riders must utilize MTS EZ Access in order to pay electronically.
 Trips will be debited at the time of booking and any cancelled trips will be refunded to your account.
 Riders may configure their accounts to manually or automatically load funds.
 For more information, call (888) 517-9627 or visit https://access.sdmts.com/#/auth/signinregister.

 MTS Access prepaid tickets are only valid on the MTS Access service.
 MTS Access tickets cannot be used as valid fare or to transfer to MTS fixed routes.

 Family Weekends: On Saturdays and Sundays up to two children (age 12 and under) may ride free with a fare-paying adult (age 18 or older) on all MTS routes.

 Children five years of age or younger may ride free with a fare-paying adult.
 While a Personal Care Attendant (PCA) may travel without paying a fare, at least one passenger must always pay a full fare.
 A fare must be paid when an adult or guardian is traveling as the non-paying child’s PCA.
 Likewise, two passengers cannot claim each other as Personal Care Attendants to avoid fare payment.

 Youth Opportunity Pass Program: All riders 18 & under will be able to ride MTS and North County Transit District (NCTD) services for FREE with a Youth PRONTO app account, or a Youth PRONTO card.
 The Youth Opportunity Pass is a pilot program, sponsored by the San Diego Association of Governments (SANDAG) and County of San Diego, through August 31, 2023.